 Additional datasets of low-degree spherical harmonics are required to add information not included in the GRACE(FO) monthly solutions (coefficients of degree one) or to replace inaccurate components of the GRACE(FO) dataset (C{20} and C{30} coefficients).
 GIA models are crucial for the reduction of super-imposed solid Earth mass changes.
-Predictions from geophysical models for atmosphere, ocean, continental hydrology, and ice sheet surface mass balance (SMB) are utilized to assess leakage errors.
+Models of surface mass balance (SMB) are needed for the GRACE/GRACE-FO gap filling procedure.
+Predictions from geophysical models for atmosphere, ocean, continental hydrology, and ice sheet SMB are utilized to assess leakage errors.
 Moreover, mass change estimates from alternative datasets, such as SEC, serve as input for the product validation.